Alimatrood/Robot-Base/README.md

 - For best viewing/output of the pages, Google Chrome should be used.

-- These pages are not suitable to be used in mobile phones and might be rendered in a messy way.
+- These pages are not suitable to be used in mobile phones and might be rendered in a messy way when viewed in mobile phones screens.